chemprop/chemprop/README.md

 #### Bond-Level Features

-Bond-level features can be provided in the same format as the atom-level features, using the option `--bond_features_path /path/to/features`.
+Bond-level features can be provided in the same format as the atom-level features, using the option `--bond_descriptors_path /path/to/features`.
 The order of the features for each molecule must match the bond ordering in the RDKit molecule object.

-The bond-level features are concatenated with the bond feature vectors before the D-MPNN, such that they are used during message-passing.
+Users must select in which way bond descriptors are used.
+The command line option `--bond_descriptors feature` concatenates the bond-level features with the bond feature vectors before the D-MPNN, such that they are used during message-passing.
+For atomic/bond properties prediction, the command line option `--bond_descriptors descriptor` concatenates the new features to the embedded bond features after the D-MPNN with an additional linear layer.
 Alternatively, the user can overwrite the default bond features with the custom features using the option `--overwrite_default_bond_features`.

-Similar to molecule-, and atom-level features, the bond-level features are scaled by default.
-This can be disabled with the option `--no_bond_features_scaling`.
+Similar to molecule-, and atom-level features, the bond-level descriptors and features are scaled by default.
+This can be disabled with the option `--no_bond_descriptor_scaling`.

 ### Spectra